glandaDarie/Cofster/README.md

 1. Clone the repository: `git clone https://github.com/your-username/smart-coffee-machine.git`
 2. Run frontend with the setup specified below.
-3. Run backend with the setup specified below
+3. Run backend with the setup specified below.
 4. Configure the necessary cloud services and APIs by following the instructions provided in the documentation.
 5. Connect the hardware components as specified in the hardware setup guide.